 Sustainability: The project is designed and supported by strong and well-supported regional and national entities, such as CARICOM and CRFM.
-Additionally, the project has been intentionally designed to closely align with already endorsed policies and mechanisms, such as the CLME+ SAP and associated NAPs, the Caribbean Community Common Fisheries Policy (CCCFP), and the CARICOM and CRFM Strategic Plans.
+The project has been intentionally designed to closely align with already endorsed policies and mechanisms, such as the CLME+ SAP and associated NAPs, the Caribbean Community Common Fisheries Policy (CCCFP), and the CARICOM and CRFM Strategic Plans.
 By focusing on building and supporting these existing organizations and their mandates, and implementing already approved policies, the project is ensuring long-term sustainability through a project design that leverages their existing scopes of work.
 Therefore, the project does not rely heavily on new mechanisms to be established that would then be charged with continuing promotion of project goals after the project concludes.
+Furthermore, the use of Marine Spatial Plans will serve as continual resource for policy makers and adaptive natural resource management for the long-term implementation of national blue economy strategies.
+These concepts as well as the use of MSPs over the implementation of MPAs and sustainable fisheries management will be further analyzed and elaborated during project preparation phase.
 The project is also designed very much from the prospective of empowering fisherfolk and fishing communities through targeted capacity building programs and an e-learning hub.
 By strengthening capacity from the ground up, especially targeting youth and women, allows for increased potential for future decision-making to be supported by the project outputs, and lessons learned from the application of blue economy and ecosystem-based fisheries management concepts.
 These efforts collectively promote a sustainable project design that takes a long-view on addressing the recognized barriers far beyond the initial project interventions.